 These trips are designed specifically for the outdoorsy type interested in spending spring break in the state parks across the country, from Florida to California.

 The work: Practice “environmental maintenance” – cleaning up debris from national parks and building or repairing trails and landscaping.
-No experience necessary.
+No experience is necessary.